 Is what we don’t notice about ourselves affecting our mission? is a question that panel of leaders will seek to address on TiM Blog Talk Radio.

-This show is a prelude to a day-conference on the Saturday 9th March 2013 in Bristol, UK, which plans to open up dynamic new horizons for mission.
+This show is in prelude to a day-conference on the 9th March 2013 in Bristol, UK, which plans to open up dynamic new horizons for mission.
 Looking at both context and culture, they will discuss the challenges and opportunities they present for mission.
 The main speakers at the Conference are Dr Anthony Reddie, Rev. Dr. Rosalind Murphy and Rev. Israel Olofinjana.

 Why don’t White people go to Black-led churches?